S-FM/faim-n8n/README.md

 Generate high-quality time-series forecasts using **FAIM** (Fast AI for Models) in n8n workflows.

-Supports multiple state-of-the-art forecasting models:
-- **Chronos 2.0** - Large language model for accurate forecasting
+Uses the state-of-the-art **Chronos 2.0** large language model for accurate forecasting.
-- **FlowState** - State-space model for flexible-length series
-- **TiRex** - Transformer-based time series forecasting

 ## Installation